adqn/colyseus-template/README.md

-Colyseus setup using React and Webpack.
+Basic Colyseus setup using React and Webpack.
 Runs client and server in one go.
-More to come.

-Will eventually clean this up and make a separate repo for an actual game - feel free to delete everything and use it as a template if you'd like.

 ###### Note: ```yarn install``` currently throws all dependencies into top-level node_modules folder.
 Doesn't really make a difference though it's kind of annoying.